 Sections are funded by voluntary dues.
 Sections may engage in lobbying activities within the area of legal expertise of the section.
-The activity may include content-neutral assistance or lobbying for or against legislation.
+The activity may include contentneutral assistance or lobbying for or against legislation.
 State Bar Bylaw, Article XI, 11.7(b) requires that prior to lobbying, the section must obtain a two-thirds vote of the section's board of directors after giving reasonable notice to the section membership and the Board of Bar Commissioners.
 The Board can disapprove requests for section lobbying only if the section did not follow the procedures for giving notice to the section members and voting by the section directors.
 When a section lobbies, its views are not represented as those of the State Bar, and the representatives are required to identify their position as those of the section and not of the State Bar.
 The only staff support given to section lobbying is to ensure that the procedures are followed.
 Because the Board does not consider this staff activity to be lobbying, neither staff time nor overhead associated with these activities are identified in the budget.

 IV.
-2018 Non-Budgeted Expenditures
+2019 Non-Budgeted Expenditures

-There were no material 2018 non-budgeted expenditures approved by the Board to be reported in the 2020 Budget Disclosure Document.
-Any such expenditure would have been audited as part of the 2018 annual financial statement audit.
-The 2018 annual audit was completed on May 17, 2019 and is available to view on the State Bar's website at www.nmbar.org/AboutUs/Financial Information.
+There were no material 2019 non-budgeted expenditures approved by the Board to be reported in the 2021 Budget Disclosure Document.
+Any such expenditure would have been audited as part of the 2019 annual financial statement audit.
+The 2019 annual audit was completed on June 19, 2020 and is available to view on the State Bar's website at www.nmbar.org/AboutUs/Financial_Information.

-V. 2019 Non-Budgeted Expenditures
+V. 2020 Non-Budgeted Expenditures

-Any material 2019 non-budgeted expenditures determined to be germane and approved by the Board will be reported in the 2021 Budget Disclosure Document, at which time any such expenditures will have been audited as part of the 2019 annual financial statement audit.
+Any material 2020 non-budgeted expenditures determined to be germane and approved by the Board will be reported in the 2022 Budget Disclosure Document, at which time any such expenditures will have been audited as part of the 2020 annual financial statement audit.

-Challenges to the State Bar of New Mexico 2020 Budget
+Challenges to the State Bar of New Mexico 2021 Budget

-TO: Richard Spinello, Executive Director FROM:

-State Bar of New Mexico

-PO Box 92860

-Albuquerque, NM 87199-2860

-I cha llenge the following expenditures (use additional pa paper as necessary):
+TO: Richard Spinello, Executive Director State Bar of New Mexico PO Box 92860 Albuquerque, NM 87199-2860 FROM: I chal I challenge the following expenditures (use additional paper as necessary):

-challe enge by eliminating the expenditure from the budg hallenge, the Board of Bar Commissioners shall decided, refunding the challenged dues, or submitting the exico Supreme Court to hear challenges to the 2020 pro dispute to the impartial
+Upon receipt of the properly and timely submitted challenge, the Board of Bar Commissioners shall decide whether to honor the challenge by eliminating the expenditure from the budget, refunding the challenged dues, or submitting the dispute to the impartial decision maker, who will be designated by the New Mexico Supreme Court to hear challenges to the 2021 proposed budget.

+Signature

-Signature Date
+Date

-Must be received at the State Bar on or before noon MST, December 2, 2019.
+Must be received at the State Bar on or before 5:00 pm MST, November 30, 2020.